scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 ## Step 2.
 Peer the Virtual Networks

-This section shows how to peer the VPC for Scalar DL deployment.

-In this guide, Ledger and Auditor are deployed on the private subnet of the different VPCs, so you need to add peering for internal communication between the Auditor, Ledger and Client SDK(application).
+In this guide, Ledger, Auditor, and Client applications are deployed on the private subnet of the different VPCs, so you need to add peering for internal communication between the Auditor, Ledger, and Client application.

 ### Requirements
+* You must create peering between the Ledger and Auditor VPCs.
+* You must create peering between the Ledger and Client VPCs.

-* You must create 3 peering between 3 Virtual Networks.
+* You must create peering between the Auditor and Client VPCs.
+* You must update Ledger route tables with Auditor and Client VPC peering connections.
+* You must update Auditor route tables with Ledger and Client VPC peering connections.
+* You must update Client route tables with Ledger and Auditor VPC peering connections.

 ### Recommendations
 * You should create Network ACLs for Ledger and Auditor VPCs.
-* You should restrict all access from the Auditor and Client except scalardl envoy LoadBalancer ports (50051 and 50052) in the Ledger Network ACLs.
+* You should set up the Network ACLs of the Ledger to restrict unused accesses.
-* You should restrict all access from the Ledger and Client except scalardl auditor envoy LoadBalancer ports (40051 and 40052) in the Auditor Network ACLs.
+* You should set up the Network ACLs of the Auditor to restrict unused accesses.

 ### Steps

-* Create the peering between the Ledger and Auditor VPCs on the basis of [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) with the above requirements.
-* Create the peering between the Ledger and Client VPCs on the basis of [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) with the above requirements.
-* Create the peering between the Auditor and Client VPCs on the basis of [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) with the above requirements.
+* Create peering between the Ledger, Auditor and Client VPCs based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) with the above requirements.
-* Update Ledger route tables with Auditor and Client VPC peering connections based on [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html).
-* Update Auditor route tables with Ledger and Client VPC peering connections based on [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html).
-* Update Client route tables with Ledger and Auditor VPC peering connections based on [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html).
+* Update route tables for VPC peering connection based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html) with the above requirements.
 * Add new Inbound and Outbound rule to restrict unwanted access to Ledger and Auditor.
-    * Add new Inbound rules to the Ledger Network ACLs to allow the Ledger Envoy LoadBalancer (50051, 50052) access from the Auditor and Client.
+    * Add new Inbound rules to the Ledger Network ACLs to allow the Ledger Envoy LoadBalancer (e.g., 50051 and 50052 by default) access from the Auditor and Client.
         * You must set high priority to this rule.
     * Add new Inbound rules to the Ledger Network ACLs to allow ssh access from the internet.
         * You must set second priority to this rule.